Stocks shake off an early loss, turn higher on Wall Street

 The Fed releases the minutes on Wednesday from its most recent policy meeting, potentially offering more insight into the reasons behind its actions this year.

-The S&P 500 gained ground on Monday, but slipped again on Tuesday as warnings from big retailers about inflation piled up.
-That has been a key concern throughout the latest corporate earnings season and has kept major indexes in a slump.
+The S&P 500 gained ground on Monday, but slipped again on Tuesday, dragged down by more losses in the technology sector.
 The S&P 500 is coming off of a seven-week losing streak.

 European markets were higher and Asian markets closed mostly higher.